github/training-kit/paths/electron/packaging-apps/05-testing.md

   Now that you've created and packaged the application for many operating systems, you may want to ensure that the app will work as expected.
 The obvious way to do this is to share it with yourself or someone you trust who has access to that operating system and try it manually.
 However, there are other ways to do this.

   We won't walk through the steps of setting up testing in this tutorial.
-However, the tool [spectron](https://electron.atom.io/spectron/) is the electron community's preferred way to test electron apps.
+However, the tool [spectron](https://electron.atom.io/spectron/) is the electron community's recommended way to test electron apps.
 Read more [here](https://electron.atom.io/spectron/), or [take a peek at the source code on GitHub](https://github.com/electron/spectron).

 show-me-how:
 tell-me-why: